Parallel Logical Measurements via Quantum Code Surgery: Introduction

 \subsection{The setting}

-First, we assume that we can modify the qubit connectivity in-between rounds of logical measurements, so we can initialise new ancilla systems with wildly different connectivity for each round of logical measurements without concern.
-This is different from the setting in parts of Ref.~\cite{CHRY}, which constructs a single ancilla system with fixed connectivity for the $\llbracket 144, 12, 12 \rrbracket$ gross code~\cite{BCGMRY} that can be toggled to measure different serialised Pauli products.
+First, we assume that we can modify the qubit connectivity between rounds of logical measurements, so we can initialise new ancilla systems with very different connectivity for each round of logical measurements without concern.
+This is different from the setting of Refs.~\cite{CHRY, he2025extractors, yoder2025tour}, in which ancilla systems with fixed connectivity are constructed that can be toggled to measure different serialised Pauli products.

 Second, we focus on the asymptotic regime, rather than considering finite-size codes with specific (pseudo-)thresholds.
 For finite-size codes, we expect that our procedure can be substantially optimised to reduce the overhead far below what the asymptotic upper bound indicates, following Refs.~\cite{Cow24, CHRY}.
 For example, it has been found that a variety of near-term codes do not require decongestion of the expander graphs used for measurement~\cite{IGND, WY}.
+Furthermore, while brute-force branching is asymptotically efficient, the constant factor overheads are formidable and so minimising the branching cost is vital for our scheme to be efficient on low-blocklength codes.
 We leave such numerical optimisation to future work.

+Third, the noise model we consider in our notion of fault tolerance is a phenomenological Pauli and measurement noise model, where Pauli faults may occur on data qubits or measurement outcomes.
+The phenomenological noise model is justified in Appendix~\ref{app:ft_proofs}.